A Game Generative Network Framework with its Application to Relationship Inference: Relationship Inference on Game Generative Network

 \section{Relationship Inference on Game Generative Network}

+To show how to apply GGNs to solve downstream tasks, we study relationship inference with GGNs.
 Relationship inference aims to infer the relationships between agents.
 And specifically, in this paper, we aim at judging whether the relationship between two agents in a game is positive or negative.
 In some games, the relationships between agents may influence agents' decision makings.
-For instance, some positive relationships (e.g., friendship, cooperation, trust, and win-win) and negative relationships (e.g., hostility, competition, distrust or loss-loss) may be involved in game processes, and the utilities of agents are affected by such relationships.
+For instance, some positive relationships (e.g., friendship, cooperation, trust, and win-win) and negative relationships (e.g., hostility, competition, distrust, or loss-loss) may be involved in game processes, and the utilities of agents are affected by such relationships.
 But most of the time, we have no knowledge about relationships between agents or the signs of such relationships.
-Thus relationship inference on social agents with game behaviors is quite interesting and useful if we want to understand more about agents' behaviors and the relationships between agents.
+Thus relationship inference on social agents with game behaviors is quite interesting and useful if we want to further understand agents' behaviors and the relationships between them.